 Beaucarnea inermis, Beaucarnea tuberculata, Dasylirion inerme, Dasylirion inermis, Dasylirion recurvatum, Nolina recurvata, Nolina tuberculata, Pincenectitia tuberculata

 Beaucarnea recurvata is a dioecious succulent tree with a trunk with a swollen base and leaves that form clumps at the ends of the branches and droop down.
 It is often seen as a houseplant, but it can reach up to 30 feet (9 m) tall outdoors.
 Once the plant matures, it produces flowers in late spring or summer.
-The small cream-colored flowers are held in a up to 2 feet (60 cm) tall, pyramidal-shaped inflorescence at the branch tips and are sometimes followed by reddish, winged fruit.
+The small cream-colored flowers are held in pyramidal-shaped, up to 2 feet (60 cm) tall inflorescence at the branch tips and are sometimes followed by reddish, winged fruit.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).